-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 prefix_text from

-text_lines if it hasn’t actually been passed in to the function, such as when called from
+text_lines if it has not actually been passed in to the function, such as when called from

 src/handlers/lookup.js.
 The full (and final) version of the